selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

       this.errorOnNumberOfResults = error;
     }
   }
-  //We get all the fields and object name of the request => if the query is select id, name from Account, it will return a list with Id, Name, Account inside of it
+//We get all the fields and object names of the request => if the query is //SELECT id, name from Account, it will return a list with Id, Name, Account inside of it
   @wire(getFieldsAndObjectNamesFromSoql, {
     query: "$query"
   })